Sujal3141/Customer-Segmentation-Analysis-/README.md

 The Average Age is around 28 years , Average Annual Income is around 62 k$ , average spending score is around 71 and all customers in this cluster seems to be Male.

+## Project Structure

+- `data/`: Contains the dataset used for analysis.

+- `notebooks/`: Jupyter notebooks with step-by-step explanations of the data processing, clustering, and model development.

+- `images/`: This folder contains images used in the project, such as diagrams or visualizations, that might be included in the documentation or displayed on the web app.

+- `myenv/`: Another environment folder that might have been used for setting up a different virtual environment.
+Ensure to use only one virtual environment for consistency.

+- `templates/`: Contains the HTML templates for the Flask web application.
+These templates define the structure and layout of the web pages.

+- `.gitignore`: A file that specifies which files and directories Git should ignore.
+Commonly used to exclude environment folders, compiled code, and other unnecessary files from being tracked by Git.

+- `README.md`: The main documentation file for the project, providing an overview, instructions, and other essential information.

+- `app.py`: The main Python script that runs the Flask web application.
+This file includes the route definitions, model loading, and request handling logic.

+- `model.pkl`: The serialized machine learning model file.
+It is loaded in `app.py` to make predictions based on user input.